 No doubt there are friends who are reading this and laughing, saying to themselves “I wondered when the topic of wine would come up.”
 I do have a certain reputation.
 At the same time, I have to say that wine tasting, done right, is a really good opportunity to practice curiosity.
 Why “done right”?
-Because although most of us would rather drink good wine than bad the tasting process is supposed to be about identifying characteristics of the wine but not necessarily judging and reads a little like the Five Senses Exercise.
+Because, although most of us would rather drink good wine than bad, the tasting process is supposed to be about identifying characteristics of the wine rather than judging them and reads a little like the Five Senses Exercise.

 What follows is a very basic series of steps you can go through:

 - Watch as the wine is poured into the glass.
 Is it a bit fizzy or is it still?
 What color is it as it is poured?

 - Look at the wine in your glass.
 First of all you look from above to see if the wine is clear.
 Then you hold it up to a white background and describe the color for yourself.
 Then you tilt the glass and let the wine flow back down, observing how long it takes, how much clings to the glass, and whether the edges are ragged or smooth.

 - Sniff at the wine.
 Some people say you should sniff twice—once before you swirl and once after you swirl.
 In any case, you are encouraged to really put your nose into the glass and inhale deeply.
 Again, describe for yourself what you notice.
 Does it remind you of any fruit in particular?
 Or something other than a fruit?
 Is it perhaps a bit spicy?
 Or can you pick up a hint of vanilla?
 Just a few possibilities.

 - Take a sip.
 Hold the wine in your mouth and feel it.
 Do you get a sense of fizziness or smoothness?
 How heavy is it?
 Does it make you salivate?
 Where do you feel it the most?